-2) If you wish your dog to have bedding during his stay, simply request it.
-We would prefer not to take your bedding.
+If you wish your dog to have bedding during his stay, simply request it.
+We would prefer that you not bring in your own bedding.
 We have found that some dogs destroy bedding while boarded.
-If you feel that your dog must have its own bedding, we will take it with the understanding that you may not get it back in the shape it was when you dropped it off.
+If you feel that your dog must have their own bedding, we will take it with the understanding that you may not get it back in the shape it was when you dropped it off.

 If your dog develops a dry hacking cough, discharge from the eyes or nose, lethargic behavior or loss of appetite, contact your veterinarian.
 The Academy of Canine Behavior requires that all dogs be vaccinated for Kennel Cough within 6 months of boarding but the Bordatella Vaccine does not cover all of the viruses that cause the disease, so a dog may still become ill.
 We follow strict sanitation procedures, but no amount of sanitation can prevent a dog catching an airborne virus.
 We recommend that should you have any questions or concerns, you should give your veterinarian a call.
 Please do let us know if your dog does become ill.